-When Vulkan installs on users’ computer, there is no pop-up window to inform them about its presence.
-As a result, when Windows 10 users see Vulkan Runtime Libraries on their list of programs, they fear it’s a malicious software.
-Of course, in order to remove malware and other threats, feel free to have a look at our top with the best antivirus software to use on your Windows PC.
+When Vulkan installs on the user’s computer, there is no pop-up window to inform them about its presence.
+As a result, when they see Vulkan Runtime Libraries on their list of programs, they fear it’s malicious software.

 As stated above, we strongly recommend that you keep this tool on your computer.
 However, if you still want to delete Vulkan Runtime Libraries, here are the steps to follow: